You are here: Home » Drunk Elephant F-Balm Makes My Hungover Skin Look And Feel Better

 Finally, my skin feels and looks great when I wake up.
 It’s soft, bouncy and both nourished and hydrated.
 Is it a life changing miracle?
 No. It is however, my go-to solution on nights I want to avoid waking up like a bona fide wreck.
 One piece of advice: don’t feel obligated to use F-Balm exclusively as a cozy moisture blanket to follow a hardcore exfoliant.
 When my skin needs a breather, I’ll sometimes use it on its own as a soothing overnight treatment.
 It delivers a stellar solo performance.

-$52 (50ml) at Sephora.com
+$56 (50ml) at drunkelephant.com, Sephora.com or Boots.com

 Read previous post: